Compassionate Representation for Sexual Assault and Abuse Victims in Kerrville

 - Places of worship

 Making these cases is complex, and requires experience investigating employment records and the institution’s protocols and practices.
 Interviews with potential witnesses are also very important in building the case.

 Premises liability for failure to provide adequate security

 Premises liability is the area of the law that holds landlords accountable for hazardous conditions on their property when those conditions cause harm to visitors.
 Lack of security is a hazardous condition, especially when the property is in an area prone to crime.
 Lack of security is based on reasonable standards for the type of property.
 The absence of lighting and surveillance cameras and broken or missing locks can be evidence of a landlord’s negligence in providing security.

 Places where sexual assaults can occur when security is lacking include:

 - Theme parks

 - Shopping malls

-Contact a board-certified personal injury lawyer in Kerrville for your sexual abuse claim
+Contact a board-certified civil trial lawyer in Kerrville for your sexual abuse claim

 If you are suffering the aftermath of a sexual assault, a civil lawsuit can bring compensation and closure.
 At the Law Firm of Richard L. Ellison, P.C., I fight to deliver the maximum possible recovery for victims of sexual assault.
 To schedule a free consultation with a board-certified civil trial lawyer, call 844-337-5819 or contact my Kerrville office online.